ArduPilot/companion/Up_Squared/Ubuntu/README.md

 # Then run the script to setup wifi hotspot
 sudo ./install_wifi_access_point.sh     # Setup a wifi hotspot with ssid/password ardupilot/ardupilot
 ```

-- For each script, I suggest skimming through to figure out if it applies to your case and skip any deemed unnecessary.

 This completes the installation of AP Sync you are now ready to prepare the image for cloning.